GaParmar/clean-fid/README.md

 - `use_legacy_tensorflow` <br>
     This flag is equivalent to using the official [implementation of FID](https://github.com/bioinf-jku/TTUR) released by the authors.
 To use this flag, you need to additionally install tensorflow.
+The tensorflow version may cause issues with the pytorch code.
+I have tested this with TensorFlow-cpu 2.2 (`pip install tensorflow-cpu==2.2)

 ---